-Forms are mailed with acceptance letters in the beginning of February.
+Forms are mailed with acceptance letters.
 The form needs to be signed by your parish priest and returned to Nashua Catholic BEFORE March 1 of each year for consideration at the Diocesan level.
 Only Catholics in the Diocese of Manchester who meet the following parish criteria shall be eligible for the sponsorship rate.

 The criteria, at minimum, is:

 - Contributor of record in parish or mission

 - Active participation in the life of parish